Euclid Beach Park: Decline, closure, and legacy

 Perhaps the most famous of the remnants of Euclid Beach Park is the arched main gate.
 This archway has been declared a Cleveland landmark, and is now protected from demolition.
 The arch was severely damaged by a hit-and-run driver in January 2007.
 On June 12, 2007, the rebuilt arch was rededicated.
 On July 17, 2025, the arch was moved from the roadway to an adjacent lot to be made the centerpiece of a park.

 Today, the former entrance road into the park is E 159th St. The portion of the site not included in the State Park is occupied by a trailer park, and the owners of the trailer park demolished the Humphrey Mansion in 2005.

 The Humphrey Company continues to sell the popcorn and taffy products made famous during the heyday of the park.

-The 2007 documentary featured Euclid Beach.

 The 1960s TV series Route 66 used Euclid Beach Park as a filming location for the 1962 episode "Two on the House," in which a 12-year-old boy who yearns to be with his workaholic development-engineer father spends a day alone in the park.

 In 1929 Nathan Weber accepted an internship working for Soeder's Dairy at their Euclid Beach Fresh Ice Cream (later called Dairy Whip) concession.
 He liked it.
 His family got permission, from Soeder's, to open a "stand" as long as certain criteria were met.
 In 1931, Weber's opened on Hilliard Rd. in Rocky River adding 5 new flavors to the original Vanilla.
 Two of those criteria were that, "...the product never be cheapened and be made on the same machines."
 The ice cream served by Weber's today is manufactured using the machines built in 1931 on special order for the Weber family.